Nielsen–Schreier theorem: Proof

 A short proof of the Nielsen–Schreier theorem uses the algebraic topology of fundamental groups and covering spaces.
 A free group G on a set of generators is the fundamental group of a bouquet of circles, a topological graph X with a single vertex and with a loop-edge for each generator.
 Any subgroup H of the fundamental group is itself the fundamental group of a connected covering space Y → X. The space Y is a (possibly infinite) topological graph, the Schreier coset graph having one vertex for each coset in G/H. In any connected topological graph, it is possible to shrink the edges of a spanning tree of the graph, producing a bouquet of circles that has the same fundamental group H. Since H is the fundamental group of a bouquet of circles, it is itself free.

-Simplicial homology allows the computation of the rank of H, which is equal to h1(Y), the first Betti number of the covering space, the number of independent cycles.
-For G free of rank n, the graph X has n edges and 1 vertex; assuming H has finite index [G : H] = e, the covering graph Y has en edges and e vertices.
-The first Betti number of a graph is equal to the number of edges, minus the number of vertices, plus the number of connected components; hence the rank of H is: